 \section{Methodology}

-In this section, we outline our procedure for training a two-agent debate team, consisting of an actor model \(f_{\theta_a}\) (responsible for providing answers to a given task \(x\)) and a critic model \(f_{\theta_c}\) (responsible for providing feedback and assistance to the actor).
+In this section, we outline our procedure for training a two-agent team, consisting of an actor agent \(f_{\theta_a}\) (responsible for providing answers to a given task \(x\)) and a critic agent \(f_{\theta_c}\) (responsible for providing feedback and assistance to the actor).
 At inference time, the two trained agents engage in iterative discussion to solve a given task \(x\), generating the final response $z_a^{(T)}$.